gcoop-libre/ansible-role-ssh/README.md

 * `user` indicates the username which keys will be created.
 * If the `passphrase` property is used, the value will be user as passphrase for the private key.
+* `certificate_authority` indicates which User Certificate Authority should be used to sign the certificate.
 * `certificate_regenerate` allows you to override the value of `ssh_server_user_certificate_regenerate`.
 * `certificate_command` force the execution of the specified command.
 * `certificate_sources` restrict the source addresses from which the certificate could be used.